City of Plymouth, MN

 Some People Are More Vulnerable to Contaminants in Drinking Water

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised persons – such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants – can be particularly at risk from infections.
 Developing fetuses and pregnant women may also be more vulnerable to contaminants in drinking water.
 These people or their caregivers should seek advice about drinking water from their health care providers.
-EPA/Centers for Disease Control and Prevention guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.Drinking Water Sources
+EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.Drinking Water Sources

-Minnesota's primary drinking water sources are groundwater and surface water.
-Groundwater is the water found in aquifers beneath the land's surface, which supplies 75% of Minnesota's drinking water.
-Surface water is the water in lakes, rivers and streams above the surface of the land.
-Surface water supplies 25% of Minnesota's drinking water.
+Groundwater supplies 75% of Minnesota’s drinking water, and is found in aquifers beneath the surface of the land.
+Surface water supplies 25% of Minnesota’s drinking water, and is the water in lakes, rivers and streams above the surface of the land.

-Contaminants from the natural environment and people's daily activities can get in drinking water sources.
+Contaminants can get in drinking water sources from the natural environment and from people’s daily activities.
 There are five main types of contaminants in drinking water sources.

 - Inorganic contaminants include salts and metals from natural sources (e.g. rock and soil), oil and gas production, mining and farming operations, urban stormwater runoff, and wastewater discharges.